 Skip to main content

 A tenor defines the maturity period of a forward contract — how long from position open until settlement.
-Each tenor corresponds to a fixed duration, and the protocol computes the exact maturity timestamp when you open a position.
+Each tenor is a duration in seconds, and the protocol computes the exact maturity timestamp when you open a position.

 Available Tenors

-1 Week7 daysSame weekday next week at 4 PM UTC
+1 Week604,800Same weekday next week at the fixing time

 A 60-second test tenor is available in local development environments for rapid testing.
 It is not enabled on Sepolia or any public deployment.